 An example of Stand Down is; “The National Safety Stand Down to Prevent Falls in Construction“, by OSHA.
 This has been slated to take off from MAY 6-10, 2024.
 This is adopted to draw attention to fall hazards.

 A stand down does not have to be an overly organized affair and does not need to be precipitated by a near miss or other perceived hazard.

-The first National Safety Stand-Down organized by to prevent falls organized by National Falls Campaign was held in June 2014, and reached an estimated 1 million workers.
+The first National Safety Stand-Down to prevent falls was organized by National Falls Campaign held in June 2014, and reached an estimated 1 million workers.
 The second Stand-Down was held in May 2015 and reached over 1.5 million workers!

 In 2018, the stand down was held in May 7th – 11th, 2018 and in 2019 it was held in May 6th – 10th, 2019.

 Anyone who wants to prevent hazards in the workplace can participate in the Stand-Down.
 In past years, participants included commercial construction companies of all sizes, residential construction contractors, sub- and independent contractors, highway construction companies, general industry employers, the U.S. Military, other government participants, unions, employer’s trade associations, institutes, employee interest organizations, and safety equipment manufacturers.

 To stage a successful safety stand down, you must put a lot of things into consideration; here are ten (10) things to consider,